vl4d09/TMPS-labs/README.md

 The Singleton pattern here makes sure that all account-related operations are managed centrally by one `Bank` instance.
 This way, data consistency is maintained across the application, as all accounts are stored in a single list.

 #### Factory Pattern
 The Factory pattern is implemented in the `AccountFactory` class, which provides a method for creating `Account` objects.
-By using a factory for account creation, the code remains clean and avoids repetitive instantiation logic.
+By using a factory for account creation, the code remains clean and avoids repetitive logic.

 ```java
 package factory;